difli/spring-music-for-astradb/README.md

 # spring-music-for-astradb

-This is a application to demo astra db.
+This is an application to demo astra db.
 It is based on [spring-music](https://github.com/cloudfoundry-samples/spring-music).

 ## Quickstart
 - create a [free astra db account](https://astra.datastax.com)